-The Japanese designer Kosho Ueshima - The Industrial Design Studio - submit to Fuorisalone 2015 misoka, the toothbrush to be used only with water, no toothpaste.
+The Japanese designer Kosho Ueshima - The Industrial Design Studio - presents Misoka, the toothbrush to be used only with water, without toothpaste, at Fuorisalone 2015.

-The project is a collaboration with the company Yumeshokunin Co.
-LTD of Osaka entrusting the mineral nanotechnology development of its products.
+The project stems from the collaboration with the Osaka company Yumeshokunin Co.
+LTD which entrusts the development of its products to mineral nanotechnology.

-Yumeshokunin - "craftsman of" in Japanese dreams - combines craftsmanship with advanced technology, with the idea of "transmitting feelings in the world."
+Yumeshokunin - "craftsman of dreams" in Japanese - combines craftsmanship with advanced technologies, with the idea of "transmitting feeling to the world".